13 Most Toxic Spring Cleaning Products—and What to Buy Instead

 Hiding behind the ingredient name "fragrance" are a pack of toxic chemicals, including phthalates, polyethylene glycol (PEG) compounds, and formaldehyde, many of which have been shown to have a potential link to cancer, birth defects, hormonal imbalances and allergies in children, suggests some research.
 Instead, Frager recommends a safe alternative that's formulated with aromatherapeutic-grade essential oils instead of synthetic fragrance.

-Anything this good at cleaning has to have some potent chemicals behind it, and in fact, may contain formaldehyde, which the National Cancer Institute considers to be a carcinogen.
-“The finished formula does not, but the melamine sponge is made from formaldehyde, which is not something we should encourage humans to work with or manufacture,” Christine Dimmick, public advocate for health and wellness, author of Detox Your Home and founder of The Good Home Co.
+Anything this good at cleaning has to have some potent chemicals behind it, and, in fact, it may contain formaldehyde, which the National Cancer Institute considers to be a carcinogen.
+"The finished formula does not, but the melamine sponge is made from formaldehyde, which is not something we should encourage humans to work with or manufacture," Christine Dimmick, public advocate for health and wellness, author of Detox Your Home and founder of The Good Home Co.
 A natural solution she recommends is a natural scrubber and some baking soda.
-And if you do want to stick with your Magic Eraser, be sure to always wear gloves.
+If you do want to stick with your Magic Eraser, be sure to always wear gloves.